microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 | `ml_service`            | Python script for provisioning the Azure environment.       |
 | `tox.ini`               | Linting and unit test configuration.                        |

+## About the sample

+The sample contains [Terraform configuration](environment_setup/terraform) to deploy an entire environment for creating and executing a data engineering pipeline in Azure ML Pipelines.

+The [Databricks notebook](code/prepare/feature_engineering.py) performs very basic feature engineering by removing lines with NA values from an initial dataset [diabetes.csv](./environment_setup/terraform/training-data/diabetes.csv).

+A [unit test for the notebook](code/tests/feature_engineering_test.py) is provided and runs in CI using the [databricks-test](https://pypi.org/project/databricks-test/) module.

+A [Python script](ml_service/build_ml_pipeline.py) uses the [Azure ML Python SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py) to provision the notebook and a cluster pool into the Databricks environment, and programmatically define the structure of the Azure ML Pipeline, and submit the pipeline into the Azure ML workspace.
+The [CI/CD pipeline](azure-pipeline.yml) then proceeds to execute the Azure ML Pipeline.

 ## Running the sample

 ### Getting the code